 Tournament Magic is heavily based on rock-paper-scissors.
 Just about every deck falls into one of three categories: aggressive, combination, or control (aggro, combo, and control).
 Sometimes decks can play as either of two roles, but not as well as a deck truly dedicated to that role.
 The three rolls fall into a rock-paper-scissors scenario: Aggro decks play multiple redundant threats to keep the pressure on and overwhelm Control decks.
 Combo decks use cards that are individually relatively weak but synergize to create powerful effects that can overcome even the strong threats from an Aggro deck.
 Control decks focus on defense foremost and use card-removal effects to dismantle combos — if a Control deck removes one part of a three-card combo, it cripples the whole combo, while removing one of three Aggro deck cards will leave the other two to continue attacking.

 Yu-Gi-Oh! also has something like that, with Meta, Anti-Meta, and other.
 Meta is the best deck at the moment. it can beat any other deck except for Anti-Meta, which is designed to counter it... which because it relies on you opponents to use a certain strategy, a deck not using that strategy can beat them.

 Most psionic attacks used by Psychic Warriors in Dungeons & Dragons do acid damage.
 Then the subversion kicks in when you realize very few enemies are acid resistant.

 Some canny DMs, to avert this trope, will feed the player characters misinformation about dragons they'll be facing by abusing subversions of Color-Coded for Your Convenience.
-Versions this troper has heard about or encountered:
+Some versions:

 Player characters learn of a red dragon, stock up on anti-red-dragon equipment and raid the lair... only to learn that the townspeople are all red-green color blind (green dragons have an entirely different set of weaknesses and strengths, and spit acid rather than fire).